KeithEMoh/datasciencecoursera/README.md

 Repository for Data Scientist's Toolbox course

-The porpose of this repository is to demonstrate the ability to set up a repository and include within it a simple markdown file.
+The purpose of this repository is to demonstrate the ability to set up a repository and add a simple markdown file to it.

 The file named "HelloWorld.md" is a requirement of the Data Scientist's toolbow course.